jspitkin/fall2017/security/PA1/README.txt

 ---
 How to use
 ---
-The command to run program is "python3 secret_key.py <message> <key>".
+The command to run the program is "python3 secret_key.py <message> <key>".
 For example to run my program with the word 'kerplunk' and key 'wizardly' you would use 'python3 secret_key.py kerplunk wizardly'.

-Running my program currently will write the output to 'test.trace'
+Running my program currently will write the output to 'test.trace'.

-Thank you.
+Thank you